vasilionjea/lofi-dx/README.md

 ## Persistence
 No assumption is made about where the documents or the index are stored for persistence.
 Perhaps `localStorage` (_limited to about 5MB/synchronous API_) works for your usecase or you may need to reach for `IndexedDB`.

-## Environments
+## Contributing
+I'll work with you to merge in bug or feature pull requests.

+### Development
 You must have NodeJS already installed on your machine, then run `npm install` before running any other commands.

-### Development
+There are only _devDependencies_ listed in _package.json_.

 * `npm run start` to start the dev server with live reload, and point your browser to http://localhost:3000
 * `npm run lint` to lint your code with ESLint.
 * `npm run format` to format your code with Prettier.
 * `npm run test` to run tests in watch mode, or `npm run test:ci` to run tests once.

-### Production
-There are only _devDependencies_ listed in _package.json_.
-There are a couple example TS files, styles, and tests that can be deleted but otherwise there are no production _dependencies_.

-1. Run `npm run build` to build project.
+* `npm run test:coverage` to display a test coverage report

-2. Then deploy the generated `dist/` directory.
+### Deployment
+The `example/` directory contains a very simple frontend app with Vanilla TS (_no component frameworks_).
+Run `npm run deploy` to deploy to _gh-pages_